cloudquery/cloudquery/website/tables/digitalocean/digitalocean_keys.md

 # Table: digitalocean_keys

-This table shows data for Digitalocean Keys.
+This table shows data for DigitalOcean Keys.

 The primary key for this table is **id**.